matrix-org/vodozemac/README.md

 ### Legacy pickles

 The legacy pickle format is a simple binary format used by libolm.
-Currently *unimplemented*, but will need to be implemented for interoperability with legacy clients using libolm.
+Implemented for interoperability with current clients which are using libolm.
+Currently only *unpickling* is supported.

 ### Modern pickles